frederic-perez/AmE-dictionary/data/idioms.md

 __dirt cheap__ Very inexpensive. _These shoes were dirt cheap—I found them on the clearance rack._
 __dirtbag__
 __dirty money__ Money that is obtained or earned through illicit or illegal means, especially thievery, bribery, forgery, or money laundering. _He went from being dirt-poor to being a multimillionaire in just a few years, but given his shady associations, I’d say most of that is dirty money._
+__disabuse (someone or oneself) of (something)__ To stop someone or oneself from continuing to believe something that is false. _After being so ill, I had to disabuse myself of the notion that work is more important than my health._
 __disengage from (someone or something)__
 __dish out__ :seven::hammer: _Yoda will dish out the advice._
 __dish something out__